 The past year has been absolutely killer for creative and design events.
 As someone who is regularly crawling through blogs and Instagram accounts looking for to get hyped about a new piece of technology or a reimagined printing process, I haven’t had to look too hard.
-So to celebrate the (near) end of a great year of events, I’ve compiled a countdown of my top 6.
+So to celebrate the (near) end of a great year of events, I’ve compiled my top 6!

 A small but heavy hitting fair that questions the future of physical media.
 An absolute boundary pusher just behind Protein Studios in Shoreditch.
 The range of music, video and print all coming together and mixing was incredible.
 A special mention to REIFY for creating an interactive “totem” for the band Health that when viewed on an app brings the music to life.

 2. ‘The Art of Burning Man’ and at Lights of Soho

 A neon masterpiece of curation.
 Vivid, glaring and energetic.
 The exhibition showcases photos from the photographer NK Guy and sculptures from Shuster + Moseley.
 At every turn there were little coves of energy set up in a very demanding space.